 3 Check Whether the Page is Crawled by Google

 The webpage on which the Schema Markup is present and valid should also be indexed/crawled by Google.
-You can check whether your pages are indexed or not with the help of Google Search Console.
+You can check whether your pages are crawled and indexed or not with the help of Google Search Console.

 However, this can change with time, and your results may sometimes have their rich snippets disappear and reappear randomly.
 This is where it can be a bit annoying as there is no explanation provided by Google.
 You can also have a glance at the structured data guidelines of Google.

 4 Issues in Code

 Your rich snippets may be technically incorrect, as there can be issues with the code that is used to implement rich snippets.
 In order to rectify these issues, we recommend you to use Google’s Rich Results Testing Tool.

 5 Quality Issues With the Site